Glossary of important terms used in Gist

 User - A user is someone who is logged in to your website or product.
 A lead becomes a user when they sign up for your product or log into an existing account on your website.
 If you have an exclusive area for your members or customers, then those who can access this area are called users.

-Project - This is where you have all the data that you need - user profiles, user events, email campaigns, forms, automation rules, etc.
+Workspace - This is where you have all the data that you need - user profiles, user events, email campaigns, forms, automation rules, etc.

-Custom Domain - Custom outbound email address that you set up in order to be able to send all your email communication Gist through your domain's SPF and DKIM settings.
+Email Sending Domain - Custom outbound email address that you set up in order to be able to send all your email communication Gist through your domain's SPF and DKIM settings.

 SPF Settings - SPF, or Sender Policy Framework, protects end users against spammers sending emails in your name.
 An SPF record in your DNS Settings gives email providers a way to check or verify if the email sender is really you.
 This ensures the emails are really coming from you and that your users and subscribers are not being spammed by malicious senders.
-You can read more about SPF here

 DKIM Settings - DKIM, or stands for Domainkeys Identified Mail.
 It too was designed to prevent domain spoofing, or someone pretending to send from your email domain, when they really aren't.
 DKIM uses cryptographic authentication, which means the records we generate will be unique to you and your domain.
-Read more about DKIM here.

 Campaigns - Also known as drip campaigns, they are a series of emails sent automatically to a user segment.
 MailChimp calls them automations, Aweber calls them follow-up sequences, Infusionsoft calls them campaigns, other tools call them autoresponders.

-Event - Any actions done by users on your website - such as clicks, pageviews, form submissions, etc. are defined as events.
+Event - Any actions done by users on your website - such as clicks, page views, form submissions, etc. are defined as events.
 Gist automatically tracks these events for you so you can create highly targeted user segments based on behavior.

 Event Visualizer - Unlike the traditional method of logging events manually within the code so they can be tracked by analytics software, Gist’s event visualizer lets you define events by simply performing the event yourself, by simply clicking around your website.

-User ID - A unique identifier which is usually a number that you assign to a user on your Gist project.
+User ID - A unique identifier which is usually a number that you assign to a user on your Gist Workspace.
 The User ID always remains constant even if other user properties such as name and email address change over time.

 Automation - Automation allows you to use simple "If This Then That" logic, based on user behavior.
 Trigger and Action automations allow you to do simple marketing tasks automatically - such as applying tags, moving users between email campaigns, deleting users, etc.